-Tracy McGrady is the owner of four of the five 50-point games in Orlando Magic franchise history.
-His peak came in March 2004 when he scored 62 points against the Washington Wizards.
+Tracy McGrady is the owner of four of the five 50-point games in Orlando Magic history.
+His peak came in March 2004 when he scored 62 against the Washington Wizards.
 This included scoring 21 points in the second quarter and 24 points in the third quarter.
 McGrady also recorded 10 rebounds and five assists in the game.
-On the opposite side, Gilbert Arenas scored 40 points but it wasn’t enough as the Magic won the game 108-99.

 Philadelphia 76ers: Wilt Chamberlain (68 points)

-In his career, Wilt Chamberlain has scored 60 points in a game 32 times.
+In his career, Wilt Chamberlain has scored 60 points 32 times.
 No other player in NBA history has more than 10.
-One of Chamberlain’s 60-point games was his franchise record 68-point game for the Philadelphia 76ers.
-In a December 1967 matchup against the Chicago Bulls, Chamberlain scored 68 points on 30-of-40 shooting in a 143-123 win.
+One of those instances came when he set the 76ers single-game record of 68 in December 1967 against the Chicago Bulls.
+Chamberlain scored 68 on 30-of-40 shooting in a 143-123 win.
 He also grabbed 34 rebounds in the game.

 Phoenix Suns: Devin Booker (70 points)

 The most recent 70-point in the NBA came from Devin Booker in a 2017 matchup against the Boston Celtics.
-He not only set the Phoenix Suns single-game record, but he also set the record for the most points scored in a game against the Boston Celtics and the most points they’ve allowed a player to score on their home floor.
-Prior to this game, Devin Booker had never even scored 40 points in a game.
+He not only set the Phoenix Suns single-game record, but he also set the record for the most points scored in a game against the Boston Celtics, and the most points they’ve allowed a player to score on their home floor.
 It was not enough to give the Suns the win as they went on to lose 130-120.

 Portland Trail Blazers: Damian Lillard (71 points)

-In the Portland Trail Blazers’ franchise history, a player has scored 60 points three times.
-Damian Lillard has all three of those 60 point games.
+In the Portland Trailblazers’ history, a player has scored 60 points three times.
+Damian Lillard has all of them.
 His two 61 point games are the Blazers’ franchise record for points in a game.
 Both games took place during the 2019-2020 season.
-His first 61-point performance was in January 2020 in an overtime win against the Golden State Warriors.
-The second 61-point game came during the NBA’s Restart against the Denver Nuggets.
+His first 61-point performance was in January 2020 win over the Golden State Warriors.
+Then in a matchup with the Denver Nuggets.
 In each game, he set the Blazers franchise record making 11 three-pointers.